U.S. Home Price Insights

 Market Conditions Indicators (MCI) Metro Area Maps - February 2020

-In an analysis of the country’s 100 largest metropolitan areas based on housing stock, 37% of cities have an overvalued housing stock as of April 2019, according to CoreLogic Market Conditions Indicators (MCI) data.
+In an analysis of the country’s 100 largest metropolitan areas based on housing stock, 33% of cities have an overvalued housing stock as of February 2020, according to CoreLogic Market Conditions Indicators (MCI) data.
+Also, as of February, 29% of the top 100 metropolitan areas were undervalued and 38% were at value.
 The MCI analysis categorizes home prices in individual markets as undervalued, at value or overvalued by comparing home prices to their long-run, sustainable levels, which are supported by local market fundamentals such as disposable income.
-Also, as of April, 26% of the top 100 metropolitan areas were undervalued and 37% were at value.
-When looking at only the top 50 markets based on housing stock, 42% were overvalued, 16% were undervalued and 42% were at value.
 The MCI analysis defines an overvalued housing market as one in which home prices are at least 10% higher than the long-term, sustainable level, while an undervalued housing market is one in which home prices are at least 10% below the sustainable level.

 CoreLogic HPI features deep, broad coverage, including non-disclosure state data.
 The index is built from industry-leading real-estate public record, servicing, and securities databases—including more than 40 years of repeat-sales transaction data—and all undergo strict pre-boarding assessment and normalization processes.